A Guide to Debt and Estate Administration

 Important tasks explained

-- The funeral: The executor is responsible for making the funeral arrangements if the deceased has not already made those arrangements.
+The executor is responsible for making the funeral arrangements if the deceased has not already made those arrangements.
 The executor should follow any directions left by the deceased, but are not bound to do so.
 If the executor is not an immediate family member they should always consult with the family before making funeral arrangements.

 The cost of the funeral is an expense out of the estate, however the executor should adhere to their fiduciary duty in acting in the best interests of the estate and of the beneficiaries at all at times.
 Accordingly, they must be careful not to incur expenses beyond the available funds in the estate as they could be found personally liable.

-- Probate: Aside from the funeral, the first major job as an executor will be applying for probate.
+Aside from the funeral, the first major job as an executor will be applying for probate.
 Probate is a document given by the Supreme Court that confirms the validity of the Will and officially appoints the executor as the authority for the estate.

 The fee for filing a probate application increases annually on July 1, and again is a cost which comes out of the estate.